Harevasu/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program:
+### Developed by: Harevasu S
+### RegisterNumber: 212223230069
+### Program to implement the simple linear regression model for predicting the marks scored.

 ```
-/*
-Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: Harevasu S
-RegisterNumber:212223230069
-*/
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt